CCS Middle School Philosophy

 Middle School Christian Educational Philosophy

-Underpinning our educational endeavours are four key foundations.
+Underpinning our educational endeavours are four key Christian foundations or pillars.

-All students in Year 7-10 are part of a Homeroom based Life Lab.
+All students in Years 7-10 are part of a Homeroom, which offers initial pastoral care and Christian living development.

-Life Lab times are scheduled three times per week for 30 minutes a day where they cover the Christian aspects to Learning, Serving, and Growing in God.
-In Years 7&8, Homeroom Teachers often weave this time into their wider programmes to capture the opportunities to discuss learning through a Christian World View lens.
+Homeroom sessions are scheduled three times a week for 30 minutes, focusing on the Christian aspects of Learning, Serving, and Growing in God.
+In Years 7 and 8, Homeroom Teachers often incorporate this time into their broader programs to facilitate discussions about learning through a Christian worldview.

 The following chart models how this can be achieved.